Tag Archives: SEATTLE WA

 Bought several Big Sky, Elysian, Full Sail, Pike, and Pyramid brews at different grocery stores.
 Seattle’s interesting Von’s Grand City Café featured hundreds of brewers’ keg taps along the wall.
 At 14,000 feet elevation lies stunning stone-capped Mount Rainier, where I drank wheat-y Elysian Bete Blanche.
 Afterwards, I visited state capitol Olympia’s loud, busy O’Blarney’s Irish Pub to sip excellent Hale’s Dublin Style Stout on tap.
 At gorgeous Mount Olympus, I tried spice-hopped Fish Tale Wild Salmon Pale Ale and Elysian’s tar-thick Perseus Porter.
 All reviews are in Beer Index.

 Made journey to Northwest corridor once again, December ’09, visiting Seattle’s sundry brewpubs for a few rainy days.
-The Emerald City’s first brewpub, BIG TIME BREWERY, located at the University of Washington’s downtown village, retained a rustic saloon appeal.
+The Emerald City’s first brewpub, BIG TIME BREWERY, located at the University of Washington’s downtown village and opened 1988, retained a rustic saloon appeal.
 Inside a yellow brick building with red-green sign, its old wood bar had large wood mural.
 Beer trays, memorabilia, and a large antique beer can collection lined wood-paneled walls.

 Hopheads rejoice!
 Four worthy India Pale Ales will whet hearty Big Time appetites.
 The mildest, Bhagwan’s Best IPA, had leafy hop-spiced apple-orange-peach-grapefruit tang and floral-herbal nuances.
 Creamier crystal-malted Perspective IPA brought dry wood tone to sullen yellow-orange fruits.
 Even creamier, Scarlet Fire IPA, received tingly alcohol-burnt spicing to override yellow-orange fruiting and creamed corn dalliance.